 Indiana Adoption Program works with many different organizations to raise awareness of the need for adoptive families for children in foster care.
 We encourage you to visit these organizations’ websites to learn more about how they assist Indiana and other states with finding a home for all waiting children.

-In existence since 1851, Children’s Bureau, Inc. is a private nonprofit dedicated to preserving families and protecting the future of Indiana’s children.
-Children’s Bureau offers an array of services to Indiana families and children, including empowering families with professional support and community resources; working with families who find themselves in the child welfare system; recruiting and strengthening foster and adoptive homes; and mentoring older youth transitioning from foster care to independent living.
+Firefly Children and Family Alliance is dedicated to giving children and adults the chance to succeed and create stronger communities.
+We offer an array of child and family-oriented services, including empowering families with professional support and community resources; working with families who find themselves involved the child welfare system; recruiting and strengthening foster and adoptive homes; and mentoring older youth transitioning from foster care to independent living.

 The Child Welfare Information Gateway publishes a wide variety of adoption fact sheets, many of which are free or very inexpensive.
 It also provides information about state and federal adoption laws, and tracks upcoming adoption conferences.
 CWIG’s website includes a searchable collection of adoption-related articles and report abstracts, as well as a directory of more than 5,700 public and private adoption agencies, support groups, and government officials.